 Of course, the Chromebook Pro runs Google’s Chrome OS platform, which is incredibly lightweight compared to Windows 10.
 However, you can also download Android apps.
 That helps fill some gaps in services not supported by Chrome OS.

 Samsung also includes its S Pen for some nifty drawing and handwriting capabilities.
 Samsung has included all the technology needed — like an accelerometer — to ensure that Android apps work properly.

 The Chromebook Pro punches above its weight class in hardware, too.
-It sports a 2,560 x 1,600 resolution display, offers multiple Thunderbolt 3 ports, and is equipped with 4GB of RAM, and a 32GB SSD.
+It sports a 2,560 x 1,600 resolution display, offers multiple Thunderbolt 3 ports, and equips 4GB of RAM and a 32GB SSD.
 The memory and storage configurations might seem on the small side, but they’re more than sufficient to comfortably run the lightweight Chrome OS, with its emphasis on cloud storage.

-By choosing the Chromebook Pro you’re getting a solid 2-in-1 compared to the Windows 10 machines you’ll find at the same price point.
+By choosing the Chromebook Pro, you’re getting a solid 2-in-1 compared to the Windows 10 machines you’ll find at the same price point.
 You’re limited in what applications you can run, but the arrival of Android app support will change that to a degree.
-If you’re good with Google’s Chrome OS platform, then the Samsung Chromebook Pro is a great lower-cost 2-in-1 option.
+If you’re good with Google’s Chrome OS platform, then the Samsung Chromebook Pro is an excellent lower-cost 2-in-1 option.

 Our Samsung Chromebook Pro full review